codesyntax/volto-bootstrap-theme/README.md

 ## Credits and Acknowledgements 🙏

 Generated using [Cookieplone (0.8.4)](https://github.com/plone/cookieplone) and [cookieplone-templates (4ef2c3b)](https://github.com/plone/cookieplone-templates/commit/4ef2c3bc541230519660d3d93adc3b49edeb369a) on 2025-03-10 15:18:30.642759.
 A special thanks to all contributors and supporters!

+You can find the documentation of this package at https://volto-bootstrap-theme.readthedocs.io.